Product liability cases make our community safe

 $247 Million Dollar Verdict For Failing To Warn

 Mark Lanier is a fantastic trial lawyer that I routinely follow.
 He has been an idol of mine for years, even before I became a lawyer.
 Recently, in Dallas, Texas, Mark Lanier won a $247 million dollar verdict for victims of hip implants that went bad.
 He successfully argued that the warnings were inadequate.
 The jury agreed.
 This verdict follows a $1 billion dollar verdict and a $500 million dollar verdict last year.
 Instead of owning up to their mistakes and giving proper warnings from here on our for their hip devices, the hip manufacturer is paying more and more money to fight the message our community is sending them.

 I'm proud of our Dallas, Texas juries for standing up to this company and saying we do not want that kind of warnings on our products here.
 Do better if you want to profit from us.
-If you want to read more about this $247 million dollar verdict, click here.
+If you want to read more about this $247 million dollar verdict, check out the story

 How can we help?